-In reviewing the nomination of RSM for re-appointment for FY2022, the AC has considered the adequacy of the resources, experience and competence of RSM, and has taken into account the Audit Quality Indicators relating to RSM firm level and on the audit engagement level.
+In reviewing the nomination of RSM for re-appointment for FY2023, the AC has considered the adequacy of the resources, experience and competence of RSM, and has taken into account the Audit Quality Indicators relating to RSM firm level and on the audit engagement level.
 Consideration was also given to the experience of the engagement partner and key team members in handling the audit.
 The AC has also reviewed the volume and nature of all non-audit services of the Group provided by RSM and is of the opinion that the nature and extent of such services will not prejudice the independence and objectivity of RSM.
 The Board also considered the audit team's ability to work in a cooperative manner with the Management whilst maintaining integrity and objectivity and to deliver their services professionally and within agreed timelines.

 On the basis of the above, the AC and the Board are satisfied with the standard and quality of work performed by RSM and have recommended the nomination of RSM for re-appointment as external auditors for the ensuring year be tabled for shareholders' approval at the forthcoming AGM of the Company.
+The Board and the AC have also reviewed and are satisfied that the appointment of a different external auditor, Zhongxinghua Certified Public Accountant LLP, for its significant subsidiaries in the PRC would not compromise the standard and effectiveness of the audit of the Group.

-For FY2021, the Company confirms that it has complied with Rules 712 and 716 of the Catalist Rules of the SGX-ST in relation to the appointment of audit firms for the Group.
+For FY2022, the Company confirms that it has complied with Rules 712 and 716 of the Catalist Rules of the SGX-ST in relation to the appointment of audit firms for the Group.
 The AC and the Board are satisfied with the standards and the effectiveness of the audits performed by the independent auditors of the Company and the component external auditors for the Group.